davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 == Changelog ==

+= 4.9.5 =

+* Added evaluation forms for new Level 1 Pathways projects, Level 3 version of Researching and Presenting

 = 4.9.4 =

-* Update for new Level 1 pathways projects
+* Update for new Level 1 Pathways projects

 = 4.9.3 =